ItsRoyScott/Lite/README.md

 ```

 This leaves a little more work for the programmer if the copy constructor and assignment were not needed.
 It's up to you if the benefit of saying `typeInfo.Name` outweighs a simple member function `typeInfo.Name()`.

-## To-do

-- Remove deprecated tabs and ToString implementation; use operator<< instead.